obertm/OneADayLocal/docs/Euler011_explained.md

 ## Step-by-step reasoning

+## Approach

+Brute-force directional scan: for every cell, attempt the four direction vectors (→, ↓, ↘, ↙) if the k-length window stays in bounds, compute the product, and track the maximum. k is tiny (4), so direct multiplication is fastest; no need for incremental rolling products.

 1) Deterministic scan
 - For each cell (r, c):
   - If c + k ≤ w, compute product to the right.